rpy2/rpy2/doc/source/rinterface.rst

 When using the RPy2 package, two realms are co-existing: R and Python.

-The :class:`Sexp_Type` objects can be considered as Python enveloppes pointing to data stored and administered in the R space.
+The :class:`Sexp_Type` objects can be considered as Python envelopes pointing to data stored and administered in the R space.

 R variables are existing within an embedded R workspace, and can be accessed